-I love homemade soap.
-I mean, I REALLY love it.
-Something about it seems to luxurious and incredibly special to me.
+I love homemade bath soap.
+I mean, I really love it.
+Something about it seems so luxurious and incredibly special to me.
 Am I the only one?
-I will easily spend 5 or 6 dollars on a small soap, but you definitely wouldn't find me spending that much on store bought bars.
-There's a difference!
-This of course, isn't the most frugal way to spend extra money when bars don't really last that long.
-Sitting in the shower, even in a little plastic box they get all dried up, break apart, or just dissolve down the drain.
+I will easily spend 5 or 6 dollars on a small soap, but you definitely wouldn’t find me spending that much on store bought bars.
+There’s a difference!
+This, of course, isn’t the most frugal way to spend extra money when bars don’t really last that long.
+Sitting in the shower, even in a little plastic box, they get all dried up, break apart, or just dissolve down the drain.
 No good.
-I've thought seriously about trying to make my own, but the process makes me a little nervous.
-I need someone to sit with me and show me how to do it step-by-step.
-(Any one wanna volunteer?)
-I've read tons of different methods, but I'm having a little trouble wrapping my head around it all.
+I’ve thought seriously about trying to make my own, but the process makes me a little nervous.
+I need someone to sit with me and show me how to do it step-by-step (Anyone wanna volunteer?).
+I’ve read tons of different methods, but I’m having a little trouble wrapping my head around it all.

 So, where do I go from here?